Venera Lumani

-Venera Lumani (born 16 June 1991) is an Albanian singer.
+Venera Lumani (born 16 June 1991) is an Albanian singer from North Macedonia.
 She rose to fame after winning the second season of The Voice of Albania.
 She has participated in various music festivals in Albania, such as Top Fest, Festivali i Këngës and Kënga Magjike.
 She currently lives in Tirana, Albania.

 Life and career

 Early life and career

 Venera Lumani was born on June 16, 1991, in Radolista, a village based in Struga Municipality in southwestern North Macedonia.
 Her father was a musician but he didn't pursue his music career.
 She studied at Ss.
 Cyril and Methodius University in Skopje.
 Lumani began her singing career by participating in the second season of Star Academy Albania in 2007, where she reached the final.
 Prior to her national breakthrough in the Albanian music industry, Lumani had attempted to represent Macedonia at the 2009 Eurovision Song Contest by competing in the national selection Skopje Fest 2009 with the song "Povtorno ljubena".
 However, she failed to advance from the semi-final rounds of the competition.